 The Two Circles

-Before every major decision, the Prophet ﷺ would pray Istikhara - literally "seeking good."
+Similarly, before every major decision, the Prophet ﷺ would pray Istikhara - literally "seeking good."

-The prayer includes: "If this matter is good for me in my faith, my livelihood, and my affairs, then ordain it for me and make it easy.
+"If this matter is good for me in my faith, my livelihood, and my affairs, then ordain it for me and make it easy.
 But if it is bad for me, then turn it away from me and turn me away from it."

 Surrender vs. Resignation